 Without a large guest list to limit your choices when it comes to selecting a wedding venue, a micro-wedding or elopement presents a unique opportunity to get creative and think more non-traditional when picking the perfect spot to get married.

 From treehouses to national parks, historic landmarks, or even on top of a mountain, the list goes on.

 It’s easy to get carried away when determining your guest list.
 So, it’s important that you be strict with your invites to avoid going over your guest count.
 Keep it to immediate family and close friends only.

 With your budget significantly slashed, you’ll have lots of wiggle room for spending on the big picture items.
 Make sure that you spend it where it counts – venue, food, dress, and photographer.

 Hire an amazing photographer who can help capture the beauty of your venue along with the love you and your future spouse have for one another.

 If you’re doing an elopement, scope out cool locations for photos, such as:

 With fewer guests, there’s no need to keep everyone separated (unless we’re still in a pandemic).
 For post-COVID-19 micro-weddings, try having one long table to seat everyone.
 This allows everyone to be seated together and helps your wedding feel more cozy and intimate.

-As with any sized wedding, it’s important to stay true to your vision and plan your wedding exactly how you want, rather than giving in to the expectations of others.
+As with any sized wedding, it’s important to stay true to your vision.
+Plan your wedding exactly how you want, rather than giving in to the expectations of others.

 If you are planning a romantic elopement or intimate micro-wedding, remember to have fun with the planning process and get creative.
-Because, at the end of the day, the most important thing to remember is that you’re getting married, and neither a small guest count nor a pandemic can change that.
+Because, at the end of the day, the most important thing to remember is that you’re getting married.
+Neither a small guest count nor a pandemic can change that.